Moral skepticism: Epistemological moral skepticism

+Nietzsche's moral skepticism centers on the profound and ongoing lack of consensus among philosophers regarding foundational moral propositions.
+He highlights the persistent debates on whether the basis of right action is rooted in reasons or consequences, and the diverse, conflicting theories within Western moral philosophy.

 Noncognitivism

-See the full article for Non-cognitivism.

 Criticisms

 Criticisms of moral skepticism come primarily from moral realists.
 The moral realist argues that there is in fact good reason to believe that there are objective moral truths and that we are justified in holding many moral beliefs.
-One moral realist response to moral error theory holds that it "proves too much"—if moral claims are false because they entail that we have reasons to do certain things regardless of our preferences, then so too are "hypothetical imperatives" (e.g. "if you want to get your hair-cut you ought to go to the barber").
+One moral realist response to moral error theory holds that it "proves too much": if moral claims are false because they entail that we have reasons to do certain things regardless of our preferences, then so too are "hypothetical imperatives" (e.g. "if you want to get your hair-cut, you ought to go to the barber").
 This is because all hypothetical imperatives imply that "we have reason to do that which will enable us to accomplish our ends" and so, like moral claims, they imply that we have reason to do something regardless of our preferences.

 If moral claims are false because they have this implication, then so too are hypothetical imperatives.
 But hypothetical imperatives are true.
 Thus the argument from the non-instantiation of (what Mackie terms) "objective prescriptivity" for moral error theory fails.
 Russ Shafer-Landau and Daniel Callcut have each outlined anti-skeptical strategies.
 Callcut argues that moral skepticism should be scrutinized in introductory ethics classes in order to get across the point that "if all views about morality, including the skeptical ones, face difficulties, then adopting a skeptical position is not an escape from difficulty."